foamliu/Facial-Expression-Prediction/README.md

 # Facial-Expression-Prediction

-This repository is using convolutional neural network to do facial expression prediction.
+This repository is to do facial expression prediction by fine-tuning ResNet-50 against FER-2013 Faces Database.

 ## Dependencies